mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 The way RMSE is calculated has some implications.
-The difference between the actual and predicted values is squared before it is averaged and rooted.
-This means the error is much more sensitive to large errors.
+The individual errors get raised to the power of two before bein averaged.
+This means the RMSE is much more sensitive to large errors.
+RMSE is more sensitive to outliers.
+Outliers are extreme values that deviate from the normal values.
-RMSE is more sensitive to outliers: so the example with the largest error would skew the RMSE.
-MAE is less sensitive to outliers.
-An outlier in our case would be something that is not grouped around other values something that does not fit a particular pattern.

 #### Root Mean Square Logarithmic Error